 Concentrate much of the drain gravel under and around the catch basin.
 Also, have a gravel bed along the first foot or two along the drain pipe.

 Push the Pipe Into the Side of the Basin

 Other types of catch basins have a grooved ring.
 Gently twist the 4-inch pipe into the side of the catch basin and through the flexible sleeve.
 The end of the pipe sits in the grooved ring and is sealed with silicone caulk.

 Pull the Pipe Into the Basin

 On the inside of the catch basin, pull the pipe inward.
 Make sure that the pipe extends about 3 or 4 inches.
 Do not have the pipe enter the basin flush with the side of the basin.

-Catch basins and pipes should be fitted tightly so that they are as leak-free as possible.
+Catch basins and pipes should be fitted tightly to be leak-free.
 However, some leakage is expected.
 This is not a pressurized system where no leakage is required.
 The PVC pipes do not need to be cemented.

 Drill several weep holes at the bottom of the basin to prevent water from pooling.

 Install a Pop-Up Emitter at the End